fintech-systems/openbank/README.md

 ```

 The `Pattern` that is matched in this case is `WINCH MOTORS`

-The `Entity`, also known as friendly name, is `My Local Garage`
+The `Entity`, written in a more friendly name, is `My Local Fuel Station`

-Since we can both put petrol in at our local garage and buy sweets attaching an tag is complicated.
-The goal of OpenBank is to attach `Tags` only when the option is clear.
+Since we can both re-fuel at our local fuel station and buy sweets at their shop, attaching an tag is complicated.
+The goal of OpenBank is to automatically assign a`Tags` only when the option is clear but still allow the end-user to tag the transaction with another category.

 Other notes about this transaction: